XiNiHa/vilay/packages/docs/src/pages/en/page-exports.md

 ### `query`

-Vilay provides various page exports that makes integrating with Relay very easy and convenient.
+Vilay provides various page exports that make integrating with Relay very easy and convenient.
 `query` is the most basic export that tells Vilay to fetch the query before rendering the page.

 ```tsx